CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 # Toolkit for Code Louisville FEWD Students, December 2020

-This document describes tactics for success in Code Louisville's Front-End Web Development (FEWD) session.
+This document describes tactics for success in Code Louisville's Front-End Web Development (FEWD) sessions.

 Tactics include use of time, engagement in required activities, working with mentors and Code Louisville staff, and using other tools and resources.